Onkarr17/Chatter-AI/README.md

 ## Usage

-1. **LLM Chat Mode**: Select "🌍 LLM Chat" mode for general knowledge questions
+1. **LLM Chat Mode**: Select "🌍 LLM Chat" mode for all the questions in the universe
 2. **PDF RAG Mode**:
    - Select "📄 PDF RAG" mode
    - Upload a PDF file (max 10MB)